 - Where does the average child place his trust and rest his security in the face of so much angry frustration and resentful resignation?

 - At whom does a young child aim his reaction to being the cause of so much negativity, inwardly to his own soul, outwardly toward his intimates, or beyond to the Other, those strangers in strange lands?

-- How can she help but forever after intertwine love (despite all, she loves her parents passionately and knows how dearly they love her) with anger, impatience, irritation, annoyance, resignation, and resentment?
+- How can she help but forever after intertwining love (despite all, she loves her parents passionately and knows how dearly they love her) with anger, impatience, irritation, annoyance, resignation, and resentment?

-- What sort of love relationship can he enjoy with friends, relatives, spouse, and with children of his own?
+- What sort of love relationship can he enjoy with friends, relatives, spouses, and children of his own?

 Maybe love is not enough.
 Maybe skill and self-discipline and perseverance and skill and patience and resolve and skill and focus and concentration and skill must accompany love if we are to break the bond of alienation, depression, disorders, and violence.
 Maybe when violence breaks through it is just the acute case of the chronic condition that is hurting all of us all the time.

 Maybe it’s time for us adults to discipline ourselves and develop another way of bringing up children, one that is neither laissez-faire nor fearsome, haphazard or oppressive, one that is authoritative, skilled, patient, persevering, and full of personal self-discipline and resolves.
 And we may find that the very skills that are best for bringing up children are those which will help us live together in the world as a whole.